Contribution to the good health of people

 Implement target of 46% reduction from FY 2013 levels by FY 2030

-*Both headquarters and factory figures apply only to scope 1 and scope 2 emissions
+*Both headquarters and plant figures apply only to scope 1 and scope 2 emissions

 Promotion of diversity and inclusion